GetMural/Mural/README.md

 ### `yarn start`

-It starts the electron app and build and serve it's react app in developement mode
+It starts the electron app and build and serve its react app in developement mode

 ### `yarn build`